ClvrBridge/srvivr-wallet/README.md

 > 75–85% of crypto wallets don't make it past Year 3.
 The #1 killer?
 Not being able to monetize.
 Srvivr Wallet exists to show you how to fix that.

+> This wallet is running on a demo API key.
+Want your own?
+Start a free 90-day pilot.
+Go to clvrbridge.com

 ## Quick Start

 ```bash